rayhooker/wordpress-ansible/README.md

 - vagrant plugin install vagrant-vbguest
 - vagrant up

 Now simply fire up a browser on your local machine and point to http://localhost:8800.
 It should walk you through the Wordpress setup.
+Note that to stop the VM, simply navigate to the "wordpress" director and type "vagrant halt".
+Navigating to the directory and typing "vagrant up" will bring it up again.
+You can access the command line of the VM by typing "vagrant ssh".

 ## Wordpress+Nginx+PHP-FPM Deployment